DJay2012/DJBot-NLP-Project/README.md

 This is a Python-based chatbot built using Natural Language Processing (NLP) and machine learning techniques.
 The chatbot uses a deep learning model trained on user-defined intents and patterns.
 The project utilizes libraries such as NLTK, TensorFlow, Keras, and scikit-learn to process text data, train the model, and enable conversational AI.

 # Features
-Intent Recognition: The chatbot can classify user input into predefined categories or tags (e.g., greetings, questions, commands).
-Natural Language Processing (NLP): Tokenizes, lemmatizes, and processes the user's input.
-Machine Learning: Uses a neural network model (Keras with TensorFlow) for intent classification.
-Persistence: The trained model and the associated data are saved for future use.
+✨ Key Features:
+Intelligent and accurate responses based on user input Natural Language Understanding using NLP techniques
+A training dataset that includes multiple intents and patterns for flexibility Model Saving: After training, the model is saved for future use and easy deployment User-friendly interaction with an intuitive interface

 # Prerequisites
 Make sure you have the following installed on your system: